BIRD-Laboratories/MLPScaling/README.md

 For AE, use 8x8 discrete codebook.
 Use a better optimizer system.
 Fix any errors, maybe too many classes.

 8:12 PST, conversation went well.
 Will research these edits and then rerun by the evening.

+11:20 PST, i am trying a new approach with a vq codebook.
+Special thanks to Llamagen.